 |Emotion||Worry and pensiveness|

 Season–Late Summer and the transition of all season, equinoxes and solstices.

 Sound–Singing–those with Earth as a dominant element will have a lyrical voice and often end their sentences on a lifting note.
-Out of balance, they will tend to have an ingratiating tone.
+Out of balance, they will tend to have an ingratiating tone or a syrupy voice.

 Climate– Dampness.
 Each Element is prone to a certain climatic condition–and Earth loathes Dampness.
 Dampness bogs us down making us slow and sluggish and unable to focus.
 It promotes excess weight gain, digestive and sugar imbalances.
 And it softens the muscles, threatening the very integrity of our structure.
 Dampness exists on a continuum.
-Slight dampness might appear as water retention, at the other extreme it is phlegm, accumulation and masses.
+Slight dampness might appear as water retention.
+On the other end of the spectrum it has pooled and congealed long enough to become phlegm and masses.
 Damp patterns include: Edema, cough with phlegm, rheumatic conditions, yeast, sinus infections, diabetes, ADD, ADHD and many chronic pain conditions, cysts and any pattern with lumps and masses.
 The biggest cause of dampness in most Americans is diet related–excess refined carbohydrates, sugar, chemicals and too many raw, cold foods and irregular eating times.

 State of growth-Transition.
 This season represents the shift from one season to the next.
-Summer was the phase when foods and plants were growing the most, by Late Summer we begin harvesting and the shift from Winter to Spring begins the sowing process of the fields.
+Summer was the phase when foods and plants were growing the most, by Late Summer we begin harvesting and the shift from Summer to Autumn begins the sowing process of the fields.

 Odor–Sweet.
 People with Earth out of balance often have a sweet, yeasty smell to them.
 In balance, they scent is softly fragrant, more like sweet flowers, yet not too strong.